Liamnguyen268/Liamnguyen268/README.md

 - 👀 I’m interested in various things.
 However, I interested in myself the most.
 - 🌱 I’m actually learning a third language beside English and my mother tongue (Vietnamese).
 Can you guess?
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: lnguyen4@fandm.edu or @_liamthrone
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: No interested in any entertaining activities at all but billiards